 This collateral can be the equipment you’re buying with the loan (e.g., manufacturing equipment, office equipment, etc.), the real estate investment you’re making with the financing (e.g., a new building or piece of land), or similar collateral.

-Conventional business loans are ideal for established small businesses who have a great credit score, a long and positive track record, and collateral to give the bank some peace of mind as it shoulders the risk of financing your operations.
+Conventional business loans are ideal for established small businesses that have a great credit score, a long and positive track record, and collateral to give the bank some peace of mind as it shoulders the risk of financing your operations.

 However, getting approved for a conventional small business loan can be onerous or even impossible for some small companies because of factors like: